-Now that America’s favorite day of buffalo wings and binge-snacking is over (Super Bowl Sunday for those of you who weren’t sure), it’s time to focus on the other Hallmark Holiday where Americans will spend over $20 billion.
-Yes, of course I am talking about Valentine’s Day.
+Now that America’s favorite day of buffalo wings and binge snacking is over (Super Bowl Sunday, for those of you who weren’t sure), it’s time to focus on the next February holiday where Americans will spend over $20 billion.
+Of course I am talking about Valentine’s Day.

 In 2016, Valentine’s spending surpassed the football craze with a total spending record of $19.7 billion, according to Forbes and the National Retail Federation.
-Some 54.8 percent of Americans are expected to celebrate the holiday this year, with candy, greeting cards, and an evening out topping the gift list.
-In a matter of two weeks, Americans will have spent approximately $35 billion on football-themed food, helium-filled hearts, and fanciful flower arrangements for that special someone.
-WOW!
+Some 54.8% of Americans are expected to celebrate the holiday this year, with candy, greeting cards, and an evening out topping the gift list.
+In a matter of two weeks, Americans will have spent approximately $35 billion on football-themed food, helium-filled hearts, and fancy flower arrangements.
+Wow!

-Before you click back to your Facebook page thinking I’m a buzz-kill, you needn’t worry, I am not going to write about all the needy organizations, starving children, and animals without homes.
-That said, all this love for football and chocolate did make me wonder about a few things.
-Are nonprofit and church leaders showing their donors and supporters the same kind of appreciation and attention that we show a bowl of guacamole?
+Before you assume I’m a buzzkill and click back to your Facebook page, don’t worry.
+I’m not going to write about fundraising for all the needy organizations, starving children, and animals without homes.
+However, all this love for football and chocolate did make me wonder a few things.
+Are nonprofit and fundraising leaders showing their donors and supporters the same kind of appreciation and attention we show a bowl of guacamole?
 Are they also trying to win the heart of a partner, spouse, or future date?
-For the sake of transparency, I LOVE guacamole and can consume a serious amount of it in a very short amount of time.
+(For the sake of transparency, I LOVE guacamole and can consume a serious amount of it in a very short time.)

-Here are some ways you might consider showing appreciation and love for your donors on Valentine’s Day.
+Here are some ways you might consider showing appreciation and love for your donors in February.

-Consider changing up your usual newsletter and make it Valentine’s Day themed, focusing on some of the people who are champions for your organization and what their support is doing.
-Make it about them and not about you.
+Consider changing up your usual newsletter, and give it a Valentine’s Day theme for February.
+Focus on some of the people who are champions for your organization and what their support is doing.
+Make it about them, and not about you and fundraising for your organization.
 Photos and stories are a great way to draw people in and have them read your entire newsletter.

 Digital Valentine’s Cards

-It’s best if you can make your own visual, but if time does not allow you can always grab one from one of the many free online card services.
-Just like with the newsletter, try and tell a story or use a compelling photo.
+It’s best if you can make your own graphics, but if time does not allow that, you can always get one from a free online card service.
+Similarly to the newsletter, try and tell a story, or use a compelling photo.

-Create one or two awesome Valentine videos to send to your special donors.
-It’s so inexpensive now to create shareable videos; anyone with a smart phone can make one.
-It can be as simple as a thank you from a group of kids or the staff or a short testimonial from a donor.
+Create one or two awesome Valentine’s videos to send to your special donors.
+It’s so inexpensive to create shareable videos.
+Anyone with a smartphone can make one.
+It can be as simple as a thank you from a group of kids or the staff, or a short testimonial from a donor.
 You don’t need to produce anything fancy, but it does need to be sincere.
-You can do a video for a large group, or do a personalized video like what Charity Water did here: https://www.youtube.com/user/charitywaterthanks/videos
+You can do a video for a large group, or do a personalized video like what Charity Water did.

-Even though the focus of this post is to not ask for money, some organizations will set up a Valentine’s Day giving program.
+Even though the focus of this post is to not fundraise, some organizations will set up a Valentine’s Day giving program.
 With some planning and creativity, this can be very effective.
-Similar to the holidays where people can make a donation in lieu of gifts, you might consider setting up your donation page as a way for people to make a gift in memory of someone.
-I saw one recently that used the tagline “Looking for a way to get your heart pumping?” and definitely caught my attention.
+Similar to the holidays where people can make a donation in lieu of gifts, you might consider setting up your donation page as a way for people to make a gift in honor of someone else.
+I saw one recently that used the tagline “Looking for a way to get your heart pumping?”
+It definitely caught my attention.

-There are lots more ideas and ways for you to build around the Valentine’s Day theme.
-The bottom line is to be creative, have fun, and take advantage of the attention that this time of year gets from the marketing world.
-Change your mindset from “show me the money” to “show them some love”.
+There are a lot more ways for you to build around the Valentine’s Day theme.
+The bottom line is to be creative, have fun, and take advantage of the attention this time of year gets from the marketing world.
+Change your mindset from constant fundraising and “show me the money” to “show them some love.”

 Happy Valentine’s Day!